Brush Up on These “Back to School” Road Rules

 When a bus stops to pick up or drop off kids, MTO regulations state that you need to be behind the bus by a full 20 meters.
 When a bus deploys its stop sign and flashing lights, you can’t pass under any circumstance until the bus moves, or the overhead lights stop flashing.
 This includes instances where a meridian on the road would logically prevent children from crossing.
 While oncoming motorists can pass freely in that instance, it’s still a no-go for cars behind the bus on the same side of the meridian.

 Drivers who don’t stop for a school bus or try to sneak around one can expect some hefty (and well deserved) penalties.
-First time offenders can be fined anywhere between $400 and $2000 with a whopping 6 demerit points off your license (putting you in danger of facing a formal interview to avoid having your license suspended even if you haven’t lost any other points).
+First time offenders can be fined anywhere between $400 and $2000 with a whopping 6 demerit points off your licence (putting you in danger of facing a formal interview to avoid having your licence suspended even if you haven’t lost any other points).
 Anyone silly enough to be caught blowing past a stopped school bus a second time can be charged up to $4000 and even face jail time.
 So mind those blinking lights.

 Yes, this goes for those surly teens at the local high school too